GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 If name is the user may also sinply choose to apply this to a single attack they make each round.

+**Kalazael** (*unique*)
+$14,200 , 5.5 lbs.
+Pole Axe
+A longer variant of the pole axe that reaches out to 3 yards.
+Because of its length, it suffers a -1 penalty to all and an additional -1 to attacks within 1 yard.
+A critical hit or successful follow up attack from the weapon will also *inflict an electrical attack.
+If name is known, you may take on 1d4 points of spell sickness as a reaction upon a successful hit against a foe.
+If you do, you cause an explosion affecting the struck foe and everything within 1 yard of it.
+Those within the explosion are subject to an electric attack and an acid attack*.

 **Khaleurthet** (*unique*)
 $12,000 , 5 lbs.
 Pole Axe